danlliu/shift/README.md

 ---

 ### Statements:
-All statements have a specific syntax, and evaluate to either a value, a referenced value, or nothing.
+All statements have a specific syntax, and evaluate to either a value, a referenced value, text, or nothing.
 The syntax definition may use regular expressions.
 When `value` is used, it can refer to anything that acts as a value or a referenced value.
 Curly braces (`{}`) are used to signify parameters and should not be included in code.
 For example, one of the syntaxes of an @ statement (shown below) is `@{[0-9]+}`, but when using one, should be written